 Think about the rewards you will give yourself as you achieve your mini goals and major goal.
 Keep focused on these as you move towards your next goal.
 Acknowledging yourself for a job well done is a vital part of keeping up your enthusiasm.
 What’s it to be?
 A special outing for the halfway mark?
 A new workout kit?
 A celebration with friends?
 You deserve it!

 So what are you waiting for?
-Say goodbye to Mad March and hello to your new body.
+Say goodbye to evidence of your Winter indulgences, and hello to your new body.
 I will be.